 How to Look Good on Video Calls: Lighting, Camera, and Background Tips

-You've been on a call with that person.
+You've been on a call with that person, as supported by research from the Lighting Research Center at Rensselaer Polytechnic Institute.
 The one who looks like they're broadcasting from a cave.
 Harsh shadows.
 Grainy webcam.
 Pile of laundry in the background.

 Don't be that person.

-Looking professional on video calls isn't about expensive equipment.
+Looking professional on video calls isn't about expensive equipment, as reported in Harvard Business Review's remote work research.
 It's about 3 things: lighting, camera angle, and background.
 Get those right and you'll look better than 90% of people on your next Zoom call.

 Rule 1: Light Your Face, Not Your Room